ProjectQ-Framework/ProjectQ/README.rst

 **Classically simulate a quantum program**

 ProjectQ has a high-performance simulator.
-This allows to easily simulate 30-qubit circuit if the computer has 16GB or RAM.
+This allows to easily simulate 30-qubit circuit if the computer has 16GB of RAM.
 See the `simulator tutorial <https://github.com/ProjectQ-Framework/ProjectQ/blob/feature/update-readme/examples/simulator_tutorial.ipynb>`__ for more information.

 Getting started